kivo360/LeetInterviewPrep/task_interval/README.md

         # 1. We process the most important tasks often
         #   - That's because we want to process everything quickly, and processing it quickly means processing the most frequent tasks immediately after the cooldown time is over is necessary.
         # 2. Determine my interval
-        #   - I want to be able to determine what step I'm at
+        #   - I want to be able to determine what step I'm  until I'm at the end of the solution space.
         # 3. Create a dict of counts since I last processed my task

         # Task map to store if we've seen the item before
         task_count = Counter(tasks)
         current_time = 0